jinicha/d37-habbit-tracker/README.md

 # Habit Tracker

 ## Introduction
-This is a mini project that records and tracks habbits.
+This is a mini project that records and tracks habits.